-Neutropenia is an abnormally low number neutrophils in the blood.
-These are a type of white blood cell that helps fight infection.
+Neutropenia is a low level of neutrophils in the blood.
+Neutrophils are a type of white blood cell.
+They help to fight infection.

-Most people don’t have symptoms.
-But, neutropenia can lead to an infection.
+Most people won’t have symptoms.
+Neutropenia can lead to an infection.
 This may cause:

 Care is based on the cause and how serious the condition is.
 It may involve: